 LOCAL MONITORING OF TEACHER PERFORMANCE IN UGANDAN PRIMARY SCHOOLS

-Can local monitoring of teacher attendance by headteachers and/or parents improve teacher performance and student learning?
+This project examines if local monitoring of teacher attendance by headteachers and/or parents can improve teacher performance and student learning?
 Does it pay to pay for locally monitored performance?

-To achieve the twin objectives of incentivizing agent performance and providing information for planning purposes, public sector organizations often rely on reports by local monitors that are costly to verify.
+To achieve the twin objectives of incentivising agent performance and providing information for planning purposes, public sector organisations often rely on reports by local monitors that are costly to verify.
 Received wisdom has it that attaching financial incentives to these reports will result in collusion and undermine both objectives.

-But simple bargaining logic suggests the reverse: pay for locally monitored performance could incentivize desired behavior and improve information.
-To investigate this issue, we conducted a randomized control trial in 180 Ugandan primary schools that explored how incentives for teachers could be designed when based on local monitoring by school stakeholders.
+But simple bargaining logic suggests the reverse: pay for locally monitored performance could incentivise desired behaviour and improve information.
+To investigate this issue, the team conducted a randomised controlled trial in 180 Ugandan primary schools to explore how incentives for teachers could be designed when based on local monitoring by school stakeholders.